kubedl-io/website/content/docs/recipes/metadata-persistentcy.md

 toc: true
 ---

-## Background

 Kubernetes api-server typically stores job information for a limited lifespan.
 KubeDL has built-in support to persist the job metadata into external storage to outlive api-server state.
+The KubeDL controller will persist the job metadata during the lifecycle of job such as job and pod creation/deletion.

 Currently, only `Mysql` is supported.

 ## DB Schema